treethought/flask-assistant/docs/source/responses.rst

 .. note:: The name of an intent's action function does not necessarily need to share the name of the intent's event, though it may often make sense and provide a cleaner representation of dialogue structure.

-        Currently, `Events`_ must be defined within an Intent in the API.AI console.
+        Currently, `Events`_ must be defined within an Intent in the Dialogflow console.
         But support for event definitions is coming soon

 Rich Messages